Back

 Core Comprehension Skills for KS2

-Pupils form opinions about what they have read.
-For instance, they might discuss whether they agree with a character’s actions or how effective the author’s message is.
+Evaluation requires students to form opinions about the text.
+After reading, they might discuss whether they agree with a character’s choices or how effective they think the author’s message is.
+This helps students develop critical thinking and evaluate texts more thoughtfully.

 How Thomas Keith Online Independent School Supports Reading Skills

-• Interactive Reading Platforms: Pupils access online books with built-in activities to practise predicting, questioning, and summarising.
+• Interactive Reading Platforms: Students access online books, with activities designed to help them practice predicting, summarising, and questioning.

-• Personalised Lessons: Teachers tailor reading sessions to individual needs, ensuring every child builds strong comprehension skills.
+• Personalised Lessons: Teachers tailor reading sessions to each student’s individual needs, ensuring that each child builds strong comprehension skills at their own pace.

-• Regular Assessments: Weekly comprehension tasks help track progress and identify areas for improvement.
+• Regular Assessments: Weekly comprehension tasks track student progress, allowing teachers to identify areas for improvement and offer targeted support.

-• Engaging Resources: The school uses multimedia resources, such as videos and animations, to make reading interactive and enjoyable.
+• Engaging Resources: Multimedia resources, such as videos and animations, are used to make reading interactive and enjoyable, keeping students engaged while learning essential skills.

 FAQs